Tummy Tuck Surgery

 Funding your Tummy Tuck Procedure

-A Tummy tuck may be eligible for Medicare coverage and hence Health insurance subsidy if you meet the strict criteria.
+A Tummy tuck may be eligible for Medicare coverage and therefore some Private Health Insurance subsidy if you meet the strict criteria.

 Purely cosmetic surgery tummy tuck procedures are usually NOT covered.